codewarrior0/gregtania-6/README.md

 Gregtania 6
 -----------

-Super simple addon for Botania and Gregtech 6.
-Adds in a few more tiers of orechids to support Gregtech ores.
+Compatibility mod for Botania, Garden of Glass, and Gregtech 6.
+Adds special Orechids and other flowers to produce GregTech ores and resources, and to enable progression in the Garden of Glass game mode.

 **New in Gregtania 6:**